dimitrispax/dimitrispax/README.md

 - 🛠 I'm a **Back-End Developer** at [BestPrice.gr](https://bestprice.gr),
 - 🌱 I'm currently learning **TypeScript and C#**.
-- 🧭 I'm Always eager to explore and try new things.
+- 🧭 I'm always eager to explore and try new things.

 📊 **Weekly development breakdown**